 On February 3, 1994 at a National Prayer Breakfast, sponsored by the U.S. Senate and House of Representatives, in Washington, DC, Mother Teresa challenged the audience on such topics as family life and abortion.
 She said, "Please don’t kill the child.
 I want the child.
 Give the child to me."

-Mother Teresa stepped down from the head of Missionaries of Charity.
+In November of 1996, Mother Teresa received the honorary U.S. citizenship.
+On March 13, 1997, Mother Teresa stepped down from the head of Missionaries of Charity.
 On September 5, 1997

 Mother Teresa left this earth and was escorted into Heaven by a myriad of Angels with the Saints welcoming her with open arms.